 My last piece of advice is to expand on the tools you use to learn.
 The new generations of large language models like GPT-3.5/4 can almost, and I mean almost, provide on-demand tutoring, but you need to be clear that you are asking for help learning and not asking for the answer.
-I will provide some prototype tools in Canvas that are trained on tutoring patterns and the course material.
 Remember that not everything it says will be right or perfect, but it is pretty good.